Willis George Emerson

-Willis George Emerson (1856–1918) was an American novelist, Chicago newspaperman, lawyer, politician, and promoter, who formed the North American Copper Company in Wyoming.
+Willis George Emerson (1856–1918) was an American novelist (a pioneer of American science fiction), Chicago newspaperman, lawyer, politician, and promoter, who formed the North American Copper Company in Wyoming.
 He founded the town of Encampment, Wyoming.

 Biography

 Willis George Emerson was born near Blakesburg, Iowa on March 28, 1856.

 He died at his home in Los Angeles on December 10, 1918.